Minister for Green Skills, Circular Economy and Biodiversity

-The Minister for Green Skills, Circular Economy and Biodiversity is a junior ministerial post in the Scottish Government.
-As a result, the minister does not attend the Scottish Cabinet but reports directly to the First Minister of Scotland.
-The current Minister is Lorna Slater, who was appointed in August 2021 after the Bute House Agreement.
+The Minister for Green Skills, Circular Economy and Biodiversity was a junior ministerial post in the Scottish Government.
+As a result, the minister did not attend the Scottish Cabinet but reported directly to the First Minister of Scotland.
+The only individual who held the post was Lorna Slater, who was appointed in August 2021 after the Bute House Agreement.

 History

 The office was created in August 2021 alongside the Minister for Zero Carbon Buildings, Active Travel and Tenants’ Rights after the Scottish Government agreed a power-sharing deal with the Scottish Green Party.
+Following the dissolution of the Bute House Agreement on 25 April 2024 the post was abolished.

 Overview

 Responsibilities

-The specific responsibilities of the minister are:
+The specific responsibilities of the minister were: